telekom/OpenAPI-Dissector/README.md

 ### Generate spec file

-First you'll need to generate a spec file, this can be done using a few commands:
+First step is to generate a spec file (i.e. `openapi_spec.lua`) derived from a specific 3GPP Release.
+This can be done using a few commands to clone or copy from 3GPP git (https://forge.3gpp.org/rep/all/5G_APIs) the related yaml files for a specific 3GPP-Release (e.g. 3GPP Rel-17) into the `5GC_APIs` sub-directory:

 ```bash
 cd generator/